iorchard/burrito/README_offline.rst

    ###################################################
    ## Do not touch below if you are not an expert!!! #
    ###################################################

-..note:: If there is no network node, put control nodes in network-node group.
+.. note:: If there is no network node, put control nodes in network-node group.

 Edit vars.yml.::